Azure/FTALive-Sessions/content/networking/networking-overview/basics.md

     - Address spaces can be added after creation
     - Address spaces with subnets cannot be modified
 - Addresses will automatically be allocated to connected services
+- DNS:
-- DNS set to Azure provided by default, change to custom servers if used
+    - Set to Azure provided by default, which includes DNS Zones and Private DNS Zones (if used)
+    - Can be set to one or more IPs for custom DNS servers
 - DDOS protection plan set at the VNET level

 ##### Connecting within a VNET